theimowski/FsBlog/source/blog/2016/01-18-continuous-delivery-with-fake-paket-and-teamcity.md

 <div class="message">

-Alternatively, you can use [ProjectScaffold](https://github.com/fsprojects/ProjectScaffold) to bootstrap your codebase to use Paket + FAKE.
+Alternatively, we could have used [ProjectScaffold](https://github.com/fsprojects/ProjectScaffold) to bootstrap the repository to use Paket + FAKE.
 I deliberately chose to configure it myself, as ProjectScaffold by default contains some funky stuff I didn't need, e.g. creating and publishing NuGet package for your project.

 </div>

 ## Deployment scripts

 Now, let's move to creating scripts for automatic deployment.
-For that reason we'll append a [dependency group](http://fsprojects.github.io/Paket/groups.html) to `paket.dependencies`:
+For that reason, at the end of `paket.dependencies` file we'll add a [dependency group](http://fsprojects.github.io/Paket/groups.html):

 ```cmd
 group Deploy